WebOrigami/docs/src/content/framework/intro9.md

 ## Building static files if you're using StackBlitz or your own local environment

-The ori command-line tool has a built-in [copy](/cli/builtins.html#copy) function that can copy one graph into another.
+The Graph Origami command-line interface has a built-in [copy](/cli/builtins.html#copy) function that can copy one graph into another.
 You can use that `copy` function to copy a virtual graph into a graph of real files in the file system.

 <span class="tutorialStep"></span> In the terminal, stop the server with Ctrl+C, and issue the following command: